John Birmelin: Author

-Although he wrote some poetry and verse as a young child, Birmelin did not begin writing again until later ins life.
+Although he wrote some poetry and verse as a young child, Birmelin did not begin writing again until later in life.
 In the early 1930s, Birmelin's poetry was included as part of "'S Pennsylvaanisch Deitsch Eck" ("The Pennsylvania Dutch Corner") column in The Morning Call, where he authored 62 of the first 100 published columns.

 Birmelin's most commercially successful work was Mammi Gans: The Dialect Nursery Rhymes of John Birmelin, a Pennsylvania German translation of many of the Mother Goose nursery rhymes.
 Birmelin's poetry often dealt with aspects of Pennsylvania German life and history.
 "Gwendeltee", one of his earliest works, is a poem about a beautiful Pennsylvania German girl on a farm.
 "Regina Hartmann" tells about the return of a Pennsylvania German girl taken prisoner during the French and Indian War.
 "Der Laaf Kaaf" pertains to the Walking Purchase.

 Birmelin's Pennsylvania German translation of the song "My Country, 'Tis of Thee" continues to be sung at Fersommling and other Pennsylvania German events: